How to write a topic sentence

 - Explain just enough so that the reader understands what the paragraph is about and, perhaps, becomes intrigued.

-- Everything else may be saved for the supporting sentences.
+- You can save everything else for the supporting sentences.”

 Be clear!